J. G. Brill Company

 The company was founded by John George Brill in 1868 in Philadelphia, as a horsecar manufacturing firm.
-Its factory complex was located in south-west Philadelphia at 62nd St and Woodland Avenue, adjacent to the Baltimore and Ohio Railroad tracks.
+Its large factory complex was located in southwest Philadelphia at 62nd St and Woodland Avenue, adjacent to the Baltimore and Ohio Railroad tracks.
+At its peak of operation, it was one of Philadelphia's largest employers.
 Over the years, it absorbed numerous other manufacturers of trolleys and interurbans, such as Kuhlman in Cleveland and Jewett in Indiana.
-In 1944, with business diminishing, it merged with the American Car and Foundry Company (ACF) to become ACF-Brill.
-Although the company ceased production in 1954, some of its interurbans served the Philadelphia area until the 1980s.
+In 1944, with rail car business diminishing, it merged with the American Car and Foundry Company (ACF) to become ACF-Brill.
+Although the company ceased production in 1954, some of its interurbans served the Philadelphia area until the 1980s and similarly in Australia.